JeremyLau01/welcome/README.md

 I created a website for the SHIELD Drive Science Center.
 <a target="_blank" rel="noopener noreferrer" href="http://sites.bu.edu/shield-drive/">Click here!</a>

+I created a machine learning model that recognizes handwritten numbers (0-9).
+<a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Convolutional_Neural_Network-MNIST">Click here!</a>

 I created a machine learning model that predicts the weight of a fish from its dimensions.
 <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Deep-Neural-Network_Fish_Weight">Click here!</a>

-I created a machine learning model that recognizes handwritten numbers (0-9).
+I created a video that visualizes data from a process called cavitation using Python.
-<a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Convolutional_Neural_Network-MNIST">Click here!</a>
+<a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/BU_Lab__Sophomore_Summer">Click here!</a>

 I created a homepage website you can link to for your browser using HTML, CSS, and JavaScript.
 There is a new background image every day (total of 50 unique photos)!
 <a target="_blank" rel="noopener noreferrer" href="https://jeremylau01.github.io/NewTab/">Click here!</a>